Cabinet of Queensland

-The Cabinet of Queensland is the chief policy-making group of people within the Government of Queensland in Australia.
-Cabinet's decisions are given formal effect through acts of parliament, actions of the Queensland Executive Council or the executive powers held by ministers for the administration of their portfolios.
+The Cabinet of Queensland is the chief policy-making body of the Queensland Government in Australia.
+The cabinet's decisions are given effect through acts of parliament, resolutions of the Queensland Executive Council or the executive powers held by ministers in the administration of their portfolios.
 All significant or sensitive policy decisions are determined in Cabinet.

 Composition

 The Cabinet has the same membership as the Executive Council: the Premier and ministers (including the Deputy Premier and Attorney-General).
 Assistant ministers, formerly called parliamentary secretaries, are not members.
 The Premier presides at all Cabinet meetings.